How To: Terminating a Cat6-6A Standard Load Bar Unshielded RJ45 Connector

 Precisely and completely flush cut the conductors at the front of the load bar.

 The load bar staggers the conductors because they will not physically fit inside the plug in a normal “8 across” fashion.
 Conductor insulation thickness is the reason.
 The stagger design has the side benefit of reducing crosstalk at the connector and improving performance.
+This applies especially to Cat6A which is very sensitive.

 Step 8: Put the load bar assembly into the plug itself